yingjun-mou/AI-Learning/Activation Functions/Softmax.md

 # Softmax

 ## Use case
 Multi-class classification problem.
 Because all outputs are between 0 and 1, and sum up to 1.
-It converts a vector of raw prediction scores (i.e. logits) into probabalities.
+It converts a vector of raw prediction scores (i.e. logits) into probabilities.

 ## Pros and Cons
 ### pros